rowend/opencart-1.5.3.1-spanish-language-pack/readme.txt

 ##Others
-If you find errors, have some troubles, any feedback or you need help please send me an email ro:
+If you find errors, have some troubles, any feedback or you need help please send me an email:

 rowend07@gmail.com